nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 The following examples are for illustrative purposes only.
 The `unassign` command will still fail if the chosen item to unassign is invalid.
-* `view v/2` then `unassign 6` will view the vendor at index 2 in the current list, then unassign the event at index 6 in the assigned list while viewing the chosen vendor.
+* `view v/2` then `unassign 6` will view the vendor with index 2 in the current list, then unassign the event with index 6 in the assigned list while viewing the chosen vendor.
-* `view e/1` then `unassign 11` will view the event at index 1 in the current list, then unassign the vendor at index 11 in the assigned list while viewing the chosen event.
+* `view e/1` then `unassign 11` will view the event with index 1 in the current list, then unassign the vendor with index 11 in the assigned list while viewing the chosen event.

 ### Searching for Vendors & Events: `find`